roman-milk/roman-milk.github.io/maid-wife.md

+===

- ****** Maid Wife Ch.
-02 ****** byStoryTeller07© Jim gently replaced the phone with a shaking hand.
+Jim gently replaced the phone with a shaking hand.
 Angus had told him he would be at the hospital for some time and why, though Jim had only heard he was to look after Melody.
 Perhaps Angus didn't realise how deeply she had been hypnotised or was relying on the password protecting her from Jim giving direct commands.
 After all she had never been left with someone else or even been in the presence of someone while hypnotised.

  Melody heard Jim talking to her husband on the phone wanting to shout for help, wishing for him to speed back to her rescue.
 Why had she been left like this at a stranger's mercy?
 If it were a game it was devilishly cruel.
 He hadn't actually touched her nonetheless she had never been so humiliated, bending over displaying her body so rudely.
 In her own lounge she had been put into this degrading situation with a complete stranger.
 Anger left her shaking.